 - Real estate: This is a great example of the point above, do not buy a house just because it is the “normal thing to do”.
 As Ramit states, owning and living in a house is rarely a good investment.
 The key ideas are not to dismiss the purchase entirely but to warn you against common pitfalls: You will need to consider far more costs than just the sticker price, you will usually move to a larger house, not downsize and take the profits (even if you do downsize you still will be faced with large expenses).
 Read my 5 reasons why your home is not an investment.

 - Focus on the big wins, Ramit prides himself in saying that you should not deprive yourself of your daily lattes and that instead, you should focus on the big wins: Prepare your salary negotiations, negotiate “like an Indian” for big-ticket items such as your home, your car, etc. I absolutely agree on this one: You are better off focusing on a salary negotiation that could return you thousands of dollars per year (and tens of thousands of dollars over decades) instead of cutting back on insignificant expenses such as your daily coffee.
 It is much funnier to get a 10% increase in salary than depriving you of going to that fancy Italian restaurant with your friends once in a while, do you agree?
 If you follow him on his websites and social media you will hear this example time and time again.
-Of course, remain mindful with your expenses regardless of your results.
+Of course, remain mindful of your expenses regardless of your results.

 - Stock markets might scare the new investor who wants to put his money to work for him but in the long run, if you invest in low-cost index funds your investment will grow significantly over time.
 Favor those instead of actively managed funds (the managing fees will eat up all your profits in the long run) or active stock picking.
 I totally get it, I did not do anything myself until my late 20s and got only more active in my early 30s!
 But worry not friend, Ramit already went through the hard work and extensive research for us, it will take you under less than 30 minutes to get the basics.

-- When it comes to advisers and bankers, understand who you are dealing with: Many “financial advisers”, media figures and other pundits are clueless (example for stock pickings).
+- When it comes to advisers and bankers, understand who you are dealing with: Many “financial advisers”, media figures, and other pundits are clueless (example for stock pickings).
 In my experience this is absolutely true: Bankers are salesmen who sell their own product (Do they also invest in those?
 What car are they driving?
 This should give you a clue on the quality of their advice,…).
-No single person can predict where markets are going in the short run, do not be caught up in the hype of the media regarding stock prices evolution.
+No single person can predict where markets are going in the short run, do not be caught up in the hype of the media regarding stock price evolution.
 It is often very short-term and emotion-driven.

 - When the Dow Jones lost 2200 points in early February there was a storm of tweets and much fear in the market spread by media.
 Look at this headline from the Guardian for example.